Dwolla/dwolla-v2-kotlin/README.md

 Requests made with Dwolla V2 Kotlin throw two types of exceptions:

-- `DwollaApiException`: Thrown when a request is unsuccessful.
+- `DwollaApiException`: Thrown when an API request is unsuccessful.
 This could occur for a variety of reasons such as invalid request parameters.
-Details can be found in the exception's `DwollaError` object.
+Details can be found in the exception's `error (DwollaApiError)` object.
-- `DwollaAuthException`: Thrown when an error occurs obtaining a new token.
+- `DwollaAuthException`: Thrown when an error occurs obtaining authenticating with the API.
 You should not encounter this exception unless your `Dwolla` key and/or secret is incorrect.
+Details can be found in the exception's `error (DwollaAuthError)` object.

 #### Kotlin